 Looks like candy.
 Tastes like candy.
-Hooks and kills like tobacco.
+Hooks like tobacco.

-Today, tobacco products with highly addictive nicotine come in many forms: lit cigarettes, candy-flavored lit cigars, hookah, smokeless tobacco, chew, dip, and electronic nicotine delivery systems (e.g. e-cigarettes, vaping devices).
-Packaging may resemble and even smell like candy.
+Tobacco products with highly addictive nicotine come in many forms: lit or combustible cigarettes, candy-flavored lit cigars, hookah, smokeless tobacco, chew, dip, and electronic nicotine delivery systems (e.g. e-cigarettes, vaping devices, or brand names such as Juul, Blu, etc).
+Packaging may resemble and even smell like candy—with designs, colors, images, and motifs that have kid-friendly and teen-friendly appeal.
+Many of these tobacco products did not exist 10-20 years ago, and none are harmless.
 Parents can learn more at tobaccofreekids.org.
 More